joseluisvaz/joseluisvaz.github.io/_posts/2020-10-05-notes-on-rl.md

 ### Generalized advantage estimation

 We can create a weighted average of $\hat{A}_n^\pi$ estimators and weight them by $\lambda^{n-1}$ because we want estimates with lower variance (therefore weight more estimates with lower $n$) (Note that $\lambda < 1$).
 We therefore get the following advantage estimate

 $$
 \hat{A}_{GAE}^\pi(s_t, a_t) = \sum_{n}^\infty \lambda^{n-1}\hat{A}_n^\pi(s_t, a_t) = \sum_{t'=t}^\infty (\gamma\lambda)^{t'-t}(r(s_{t'}, a_{t'}) + \gamma \hat{V}_\phi^\pi(s_{t'+1}) - \hat{V}_\phi^\pi(s^{t'}))
 $$

-$\lambda$ then serves as a hyperparameter to tradeoff between bias and variance.
+This could be seen as a combination of Monte Carlo reward samples and the use of function approximation like in standard actor-critic. $\lambda$ then serves as a hyperparameter to tradeoff between bias and variance.
 The lower $\lambda$ the faster we will forget about the higher $n$ advantages and this gives us a lower variance but higher bias.
 If $\lambda \approx 1$ we are gonna care a lot about the sampled rewards and this is gonna increase the variance but also lower our bias.